 One of the best things the Pixel smartphones are known for right now is their fantastic camera experience.
 You might have seen a lot of popular smartphones get ports of Google's now famous Camera app, and for a good reason too.
 They use machine learning algorithms, and some magic AI tricks to turn any smartphone camera into a better one overall.

-When using this Pixel ROM, you won't have to deal with camera ports anymore — you'll be using the native Pixel camera app straight from the Play Store.
-This means you get one of the coolest cameras features around right now — Night Sight turns your low light photos into something magical!
+When using this Pixel ROM, you won't have to deal with other Google Camera ports anymore — you'll be using a native Pixel camera mod built right into the system itself.
+This means you get one of the coolest camera features around right now — Night Sight turns your low light photos into something magical without ever needing the flash feature from your camera.

 OnePlus has already stated they've wanted to add a true always on display feature to their smartphones, but until then, you can try Ambient Display.
 It allows you to keep the display in a low powered state all the time so you can check notifications at a glance.